terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_sts_cluster/oidc_configuration/cluster_with_unmanaged_oidc_config/README.md

 ## Verification

-1. In your command-line interface, run the following command to verify that the account roles are created:
+1. In your command-line interface, run the following command to verify that the cluster was created:
     ````
     rosa list cluster
     ````